simonafield/Cerberus/README.md

 # Cerberus
-This is the utility and moderation mod for the official server.
+This is the utility and moderation mod for Pi-SMP.

 It supports:
 * Forwarding Messages To A Discord Webhook